 Welcome

 Welcome to my ODU faculty website.
 Here I will post my professional research and teaching and share highlights for folks interested.
-Herein you’ll find highlights of my ongoing and recent research and teaching with ODU Geography and the Institute for Coastal Adaptation and Resilience (ICAR), in which I serve as Program Head for Climate Science and Sea Level.
+Herein you’ll find highlights of my ongoing and recent research and teaching with ODU Geography and the Institute for Coastal Adaptation and Resilience (ICAR), which I serve as Program Head for Climate Science and Sea Level.
 I welcome you to check out either research or teaching pages here, and please reach out and contact me if you’re interested in collaborating.

 Marine GIS Story Map (“a 21st Century syllabus” https://arcg.is/01PXCD)